staeter/work-in-progress/dialogue.md

 Being attractive means designing features and mechanisms that give people genuine reasons to join and stay on the platform.
 This requires both understanding what brings real value to users' lives - whether that's reconnecting with old friends, finding communities that share their interests, or discovering new perspectives - and creating sustainable growth mechanisms that benefit both users and creators.
 The platform should grow through authentic utility, meaningful interactions, and positive feedback loops that align everyone's interests.

-This isn't about using dark patterns, artificial virality, or manipulative engagement tactics to drive growth.
-Rather, it's about creating genuine value that makes people want to join and stay.
+We want to avoid using dark patterns, artificial virality, or manipulative engagement tactics to drive growth.
+Rather, being attractive is about creating genuine value that makes people want to join and stay.
 The platform should grow through word-of-mouth and demonstrated utility, not through exploiting psychological vulnerabilities or creating artificial urgency.

 Building trust through genuine collaboration with creators and users is key to enable the best advertisement there is: word of mouth.
 In order to get there we need to support creators and users success through community building tools and sustainable revenue models, and to foster a co-building relationship where their feedback shapes the platform's evolution.
 To reach new user bases platform-funded and crowdfunded exclusive content can attract new audiences and creators can introduce their communities to the platform through cross-platform content strategies.